basho/basho_docs/content/community/index.md

 ### Videos

-You can watch all the Basho-curated videos [on YouTube](https://www.youtube.com/user/BashoTechnologies) and a few others on the [Basho Vimeo Page](http://vimeo.com/bashotech/videos).
+You can watch all the Basho-curated videos [here](http://basho.com/resources/video/).
+You can also find videos from RICON, panels, and other talks [on YouTube](https://www.youtube.com/user/BashoTechnologies) and on the [Basho Vimeo Page](http://vimeo.com/bashotech/videos).

 ### Other Social